mlange-42/arche/docs/content/user-guide/relations/index.md

 To make entity relations even more useful and efficient, Arche supports them as first class feature.
 Relations are added to and removed from entities just like components, and hence can be queried like components, with the usual efficiency.
+This is achieved by creating separate [archetypes](/background/architecture#archetypes) for relations with different target entities.

 ## Relation components